By Dr Michelle Garnett & Prof Tony Attwood

 A recent study (Langmann, et al, 2017) examined the ADOS, Module 4, in a sample of 356 sample, 12 to 68-year-olds.
 Results showed that the ADOS had low diagnostic accuracy for females, older individuals and individuals with personality disorders or high intellectual ability.

 We strongly encourage diagnosticians seeking to increase their skill in the assessment of adults who may have autism, to seek training in what data to collect, i.e. what to look for, and the best methods to collect the data.
-We recommend that before seeking specific training see many adults who are, and who are not, on the autism spectrum.
-Once trained in the diagnostic assessment for adults, we highly recommend receiving clinical supervision for the first few cases.
+We recommend that before seeking specific training see many people who are, and who are not, on the autism spectrum.
+Once trained in the diagnostic assessment for autism, we highly recommend receiving clinical supervision for the first few cases.

 We encourage clinical psychologists, GPs with an interest in autism and adult psychiatrists to seek training in the diagnosis of autism, in all its forms and variations across age, gender, verbal ability and IQ.
-For example, t is currently the case that adult women have seen an average of four clinicians before they receive an accurate diagnosis of autism.
+For example, it is currently the case that adult women have seen an average of four clinicians before they receive an accurate diagnosis of autism.
 In the meantime, they have been mislabelled, received misinformation about their conditions, and have missed out on accurate and appropriate interventions to assist them with their self-understanding and overall mental health.